New Zealand National Party: Opposition (2017–2023)

 On 22 May 2020, following poor poll results for the party during the COVID-19 pandemic in New Zealand, the National Party held an emergency caucus meeting and voted to oust both leader Simon Bridges and deputy leader Paula Bennett, replacing them with Todd Muller and Nikki Kaye, respectively.
 Less than two months later, Muller resigned citing that his position had "become untenable from a health perspective".
 This came after a series of gaffes and scandals surrounding Muller and the National caucus during his tenure, triggering the second leadership election in as many months.
 He was succeeded by Judith Collins.
 Kaye, who served as interim leader during the hours between Muller's resignation and Collins's election, was succeeded by Gerry Brownlee.
 Collins led the party through the 2020 election, but was unable to recoup polling losses seen by the party throughout 2020 in time for the election, leading to the party losing 23 seats and suffering the second worst defeat in its history.
-Brownlee, who was the party campaign manager, lost his electorate seat, making it back as an MP via the party list and resigning as deputy leader two weeks later.
-He was replaced by Shane Reti, while Collins vowed to stay on as leader into the next election.
+Brownlee, who was the party campaign manager, lost his electorate seat, returning as an MP via the party list and resigning as deputy leader two weeks later; he was replaced by Shane Reti.

 On 1 February 2021, Collins announced that the National Party would contest the Māori electorates at the 2023 New Zealand general election.
-Current National party leader Christopher Luxon confirmed they would still be contesting the seats under his leadership.
+Her successor Christopher Luxon confirmed they would still be contesting the seats under his leadership.

 On 24 November 2021, Collins announced that Bridges was being demoted and stripped of his portfolios, in what was seen by many inside and outside the caucus (including National MP and Bridges' brother in-law Simon O'Connor) as an act of political revenge.
 O'Connor later announced that he was resigning his portfolios in protest, and demanded Collins' own resignation.
 Collins was removed as leader in an emergency caucus meeting the following morning, with Reti becoming interim leader.
-Christopher Luxon was elected unopposed with Nicola Willis as his deputy after Simon Bridges bowed out.
+Christopher Luxon was elected unopposed, with Nicola Willis as his deputy, after Simon Bridges withdrew his candidacy.

+Sixth Government (2023–present)

+During the 2023 general election held on 14 October, National under the leadership of Christopher Luxon defeated the incumbent Labour Party.
+National won 38.08% of the popular vote and gained 48 seats.
+National's traditional coalition partner ACT won 11 seats, leaving a prospective National–ACT coalition just short of a majority with 59 seats.
+National formed a majority government with ACT and New Zealand First, the first three-party coalition under MMP.